-To be considered functionally equivalent the valve must be preset or adjustable to 125 psi (\sim 862 kPA) and capable of relieving at least 1 scfm (\sim 472 cm3/s).
+To be considered functionally equivalent the valve must be preset or adjustable to 125 psi (~862 kPA, 8.6 Bar) and capable of relieving at least 1 scfm (~472 cm3/s).

-- C. solenoid valves with a maximum 1⁄4 in. (nominal, ~3 mm) NPT, BSPP, or BSPT port diameter or integrated quick connect 1⁄4 in. (nominal, ~6mm) outside diameter tubing connection, - D. additional pneumatic tubing, with a maximum 1/4 in. (nominal, ~6 mm) outside diameter, - E. pressure transducers, pressure gauges, passive flow control valves (specifically "needle valve"), manifolds, and connecting fittings (including COTS pneumatic U-tubes), - F. check and quick exhaust valves, provided that the requirements of R813 are still met. - G. shutoff valves which relieve downstream pressure to atmosphere when closed (may also be known as 3-way or 3-way exhausting valves), - Pressure regulators with the maximum outlet pressure adjusted to no more than 60 psi (~413 kPa), - I. pneumatic cylinders, pneumatic linear actuators, and rotary actuators, - J. pneumatic storage tanks (with the exception of white Clippard tanks P/N AVT-PP-41), - K. 1 compressor that is compliant with R806, - L. debris or coalescing (water) filters, and - M. Venturi valves (note: the high-pressure side of a Venturi valve is considered a pneumatic device and must follow all pneumatic rules.
+- C. solenoid valves with a maximum 1⁄2 in. (nominal, ~3 mm) NPT, BSPP, or BSPT port diameter or integrated quick connect 1⁄4 in. (nominal, ~6mm) outside diameter tubing connection, - D. additional pneumatic tubing, with a maximum 1⁄4 in. (nominal, ~6 mm) outside diameter, - E. pressure transducers, pressure gauges, passive flow control valves (specifically "needle valve"), manifolds, and connecting fittings (including COTS pneumatic U-tubes), - F. check and guick exhaust valves, provided that the requirements of R813 are still met. - G. shutoff valves which relieve downstream pressure to atmosphere when closed (may also be known as 3-way or 3-way exhausting valves), - H. pressure regulators with the maximum outlet pressure adjusted to no more than 60 psi (~413 kPa, 4.1 Bar), - I. pneumatic cylinders, pneumatic linear actuators, and rotary actuators, - J. pneumatic storage tanks (with the exception of white Clippard tanks P/N AVT-PP-41), - K. 1 compressor that is compliant with R806, - L. debris or coalescing (water) filters, and - M. Venturi valves (note: the high-pressure side of a Venturi valve is considered a pneumatic device and must follow all pneumatic rules.
 The vacuum side of a Venturi valve is exempt from the pneumatic rules per "a" in the blue box below).